Combat Search & Rescue Radios

 For more than 30 years, General Dynamics’ Combat Search and Rescue (CSAR) radios have provided a reliable lifeline to ensure that isolated military personnel can be located with confidence.
 In a search and rescue operation, time is of the essence, and luck is not a strategy.

 HOOK3 Combat Survival Radio

-Our new HOOK3™ Combat Survival Radio (CSR) is significantly smaller, lighter, and has better power efficiency than previous HOOK2 radios.
+Our HOOK3 Combat Survival Radio (CSR) is significantly smaller, lighter and has better power efficiency than previous HOOK2 radios.
 It includes a new auto-activation feature that automatically transmits location data when G-Force or salt water is detected.

-Combat Search & Rescue Products
+Combat Search & Rescue Radio Products